 If your call is an emergency you must contact the Police on 999.

-You can also report anti-social behaviour on-line on the 'REPORT IT' section of our website.
+You can also report anti-social behaviour on-line by clicking on this link 'REPORT IT'.

-For further information, please see our article 'Extra support for victims of anti-social behaviour' and support for witnesses suffering fron anti-social behaviour.
+For further information, please see, support for witnesses suffering from anti-social behaviour lealflet below.

 Reporting Hate Crimes

 Hate Crime is any incident where someone has been targeted because they are believed to be of a different race, religion or gender or because of their sexuality or disability.

 As we are committed to tackling any kind of hate crime or incident that occurs in the district, we are working closely with the local hate crime partnership, Chase Against Crimes of Hate (CACH).
 CACH offer support to victims and also work with schools and colleges in the area to promote tolerance.

 For further information on all of the above, please see our leaflet Reporting Hate Crimes below.

 For reporting incidents of a criminal but non emergency nature please contact the Police on 101.

 REMEMBER - In an EMERGENCY please dial 999.